iraftoul/WordPress/readme.md

 Note: MariaDB persistent is used so that any data stored is not lost when pods are destroyed.

-### Step 4: Deploy the Wordpress application on OpenShift and configure it
+### Step 4: Deploy the Wordpress application on OpenShift

 In order to deploy WordPress, build your project on Apache with a PHP image, by using this command: